We’re an affiliate

 - Once the toy is dry, it is time to reassemble it for your child to use it.
 You can use the user manual or an online video to reassemble the toy vehicle and get it ready for your little one.
 We also have a guide on assembly.

 It would be wise to cover the dashboard and logos on the vehicle when you start to paint power wheels.
-Also, do not temper with the contents under the hood when restoring your child’s toy.
+Also, do not temper the contents under the hood when restoring your child’s toy.

 Overall, appropriately painting Power Wheels is an excellent way to makeover a child’s favorite toy and make your child shine on the playground.